 In 2008, while taping a guest appearance on Saturday Night Live (hosted by co-star Jon Hamm) Elisabeth met comedian Fred Armisen.
 The pair hit it off immediately and were married in 2009.
 Eight months later they announced their separation and in September 2010, Elisabeth filed for divorce citing "irreconcilable differences."
 While neither have commented on the reason behind their abrupt split, rumors suggest Armisen engaged in an affair with SNL co-star Abby Elliot, as the two went public with their relationship shortly after his divorce.

 In 2009, Elisabeth's film career took off when she shared the screen with Sarah Jessica Parker in the comedy Did You Hear About the Morgans? and in 2010 as the female lead in the Jonah Hill/Russell Brand buddy comedy, Get Him to the Greek .

-Elisabeth also played a supporting role in the Diane Keaton canine comedy, Darling Companion and played Galatea Dunkel in On the Road , which premiered at Cannes.
-Most recently, she starred in the British thriller High-Rise (2016), followed by a starring role in the critically acclaimed series The Handmaid's Tale, for which she won a Golden Globe award in 2018.
+Elisabeth also played a supporting role in the Diane Keaton canine comedy, Darling Companion (2012) and played Galatea Dunkel in On the Road (2012), which premiered at Cannes.
+She went on to star in the British thriller High-Rise (2016), followed by a starring role in the critically acclaimed series The Handmaid's Tale, for which she won a Golden Globe award in 2018.